jungoai/p2p-rpc-sdk/p2p-sdk/README.md

 })
 ```

-For more inforemation see `./examples/` directory.
+After this, you can use this config to use wagmi.
+For more information please checkout `./examples/wagmi-2/`.